 Pediatric Advanced Life Support (PALS) is a course that uses a series of simulated pediatric emergencies to reinforce the important concepts of a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation and team dynamics.
 The goal of the PALS Course is to improve the quality of care provided to seriously ill or injured children, resulting in improved outcomes.

-The PALS Course is for healthcare providers who respond to emergencies in infants and children.
+The PALS Course is for healthcare providers who respond to emergencies involving infants and children.
 These include personnel in emergency response, emergency medicine, intensive care and critical care units such as physicians, nurses, paramedics and others who need a PALS course completion card for job or other requirements.